EDS-Bioinformatics-Laboratory/MSM_PCdifferentiation/README.md

 Ag inheritance or on BLIMP1 level.

 CD40 signal can be modeled 2 ways: Fixed CD40 (=50, 10) or CD40 dependent on affinity (=affinity*50).
-The switch from one to the other has to be done inside the code (for now).
+The switch from one to the other can be done through parameter file bcinflow09.par.
+For further information on how to do this see running_specifications.pdf

 ## Software
 All software is written in C++